rhine-team/RHINE-Prototype/offlineAuth/README.md

- # Prototype Implementation of Rains Delegation Authentication Protocol.
+ # Prototype Implementation of RHINE Offline Authentication Protocol.

 **Code in cyrill-k/trustflex directory is copied from https://github.com/cyrill-k/trustflex**